March 20, 1951 - April 26, 2016

 Not a call I thought I would ever make and not a call I want anyone else to feel like they need to make.
 The woman on the phone was sympathetic and thanked me.
 They moved swiftly to get me paperwork and had someone ready to take my dad's brain the next day.

 His brain went to Boston and where, just like in life, in death, my dad proved to be an exceptional case.
 With an unusual presentation, my dad's brain is continuing to teach lessons to anyone who comes in contact with it.

 So now, one year later, I have learned a lot about myself, my family, CTE, the amazing group of people working SO HARD at the Concussion Legacy Foundation (and I am SO happy to be helping them), and about how to live my life without my dad, who for so many years validated every decision I made.

 Hey dad, you think I should buy a TV?

 Well hell yes!
 Let's go to Best Buy!

 I am who I am because you were who you were.

 I will never stop working to stop this from happening to other players and their families.
 So buckle up people.
 We have a long ride ahead of us and we need some cash to make it happen.
-I am kicking off a fundraiser for the Concussion Legacy Foundation and all the amazing work they do.
+I kicked off a fundraiser Concussion Legacy Foundation and all the amazing work they do.
 My belief is the work they are doing today won't only benefit those who have suffered repeated head injuries from contact sports, but also those who suffer from all types of degenerative brain diseases such as Alzheimer's, which has touched so many of our lives.